virmundi/NewDataForManagers/terms.md

 One of the fun parts about researching all of these technologies is learning their underlying theory.
 Authors go on and on about “My Other Cap is Theorem."
 They talk about the difference between ACID and BASE.
 Everything is about being distributed.
 It’s enough to make one’s head spin.
 Even series of Master level courses discuss these topics.
 Some might want to skip the terms and just see the ROI.
 However, you'll benefit by examining these terms first.
 Understanding the ideas is both part of the fun and part of the foundation of larger concepts.
 It is hard for a manager or developer to fully grok a tool or paradigm without first obtaining at least a basic understanding of that paradigm’s terminology.
 Fortunately, the terms are often shared across paradigms.

 ## Point Zero - Cluster?
 This is probably readily known, but should be stated for completeness, if nothing else.
 A cluster is a logical set of computers.
+You will probably call each computer a node.
 Normally you need two.
-However many of the NoSQL systems work just fine as a cluster of one.
+However many of the NoSQL systems work just fine as a cluster with one node.
 You can add to it as time goes by.
-Depending on the implementation of the data store, you don’t even have to do much to get your data balanced and the whole system running smoothly across the computers.
+Depending on the implementation of the data store, you don’t even have to do much to get your data balanced and the whole system running smoothly across the nodes.

+## I Don't Care Who Made It as Long as It Works
+A common refrain you'll hear across the new data providers is "commodity hardware".
+These are server class computers.
+You should buy ECC RAM.
+The difference is that these boxes are a) inexpensive and b) interchangeable.
+They run standard linux.
+They don't carry special configurations like you'd see when using Oracle.
+Presently you can buy them in the 2k-5k range.
+It is certainly possible to run most of these systems on POS boxes sitting in a cubical (great for testing or boot strapping a startup).
+Just keep in mind that cheaper components break quicker.

+One of the goals on these distributed designs is to allow a node to fail without an OPs representative having to scramble to fix it.
+For example, at Yahoo! if a normal nodes goes down in one of their Hadoop clusters, it gets fixed during a normal repair cycle.
+As a result, if your cluster is large enough, quality is less of a factor.
+You want to aim for mid-quality.
+Too high brings little value; too low brings major headaches.

 ## Where’s My Data
 The first thing that you’ll probably see in any discussion on most of these data stores is that these stores are distributed.
 You might have also seen it referred to as being horizontally scalable.
 During these conversations, you will have probably also seen a contrast to vertically scalable.
 Because of this, a reasonable place to start is with definitions for these terms.